reinvanimschoot/reprocessing-raycasting/README.md

 ### Changing the layout

-If you want to change the change the map layout, you can do so by changing the values in the `worldMap array`. `0` means empty space, `1`, `2`, `3` are different colored walls.
+If you want to change the change the map layout, you can do so by changing the values in the `worldMap array`. `0` means empty space, `1` is a wall.

 Knock yourself out!